My Great Grandfather

-My Great Grandfather is a 2019 Malayalam-language family-drama film starring Jayaram, Surabhi Santosh, Divya Pillai and directed by Aneesh Anwar.
+My Great Grandfather is a 2019 Malayalam-language family-drama film starring Jayaram, Surabhi Santosh, Baburaj, Divya Pillai and directed by Aneesh Anwar.
 The cinematography was handled by Sameer Haq and the film was bankrolled by Achicha Cinemas, which previously produced Kunchacko Boban-starrer Kuttanadan Marpappa.

 The switch on ceremony of the film garnered a lot of media attention as it was attended by the superstars of Malayalam cinema Mammootty and Mohanlal.

-The film was shot mainly in Alappuzha, Ooty and Cherthala and was released on 7 June 2019.
+The film was shot mainly in Alappuzha, Ooty and Cherthala and was released on 7 June 2019.This movie was a commercial failure.

-Loosely based on the 2008 South Korean film Scandal Makers.

 Plot

 Michael, a 40-something happy-go-lucky businessman, is in love with Delna, a pretty young girl in her 20s.
 On the day of their engagement, a young woman named Sharon, also in her 20s, walks in with her son, claiming to be Michael's daughter turning his carefree life upside down.

 The rest of the film is about discovering whether the girl is, in fact, Michael's biological daughter.
 The film explores the meaning and importance of family ties and friendship with a comical undertone.